-Information Technology Steering Committee is responsible for establishing policies and strategies for the computerisation of the Bank, recommending to the Board on major acquisitions of computer hardware and software, and monitoring the progress of the implementation of all information technology related projects.
-The members of the Committee comprise the Chief Executive, Alternate Chief Executives, Financial Controller, Head of Branch Banking, Head of Internal Audit, Head of Operations, Head of Commercial Banking & China Operation and Acting Head of Information Technology.
+Information Technology Steering Committee is responsible for establishing policies and strategies for the computerisation and digitalisation of the Bank, recommending to the Board on major acquisitions of computer hardware and software, and monitoring the progress of the implementation of all information technology and digitalisation related projects.
+The members of the Committee comprise the Chief Executive, Alternate Chief Executives, Financial Controller, Head of Digital Transformation, Head of Operations and Acting Head of Information Technology.